-Ed holds several other leadership roles including service on the Board of Governors of the National Press Club, the Board of Directors of the Institute of Management Consultants National Capital Region, and the faculty of the U.S. Chamber of Commerce Institute for Organization Management.
-He is a former member of the Consultants Section Council of the American Society of Association Executives’ (ASAE).
+Ed holds several other leadership roles including service on the Board of Governors of the National Press Club and the faculty of the U.S. Chamber of Commerce Institute for Organization Management.
+He formerly served on the Board of Directors of the Institute of Management Consultants National Capital Region and as a member of the Consultants Section Council of the American Society of Association Executives’ (ASAE).

 Ed earned his expertise in the Washington, D.C., communications arena, where he has directed efforts dealing with such critical areas as media training, media relations, public speaking, and Congressional testimony.